 Chapter 7 Regression III: categorical independent variables and multiple regression models

-In previous weeks, we learned that linear regression models are a powerful method that allows us to assess the association between a binary or numerical independent variable and a numerical dependent variable.
-This week, we will develop these models even further.
-Specifically, we will learn how to handle scenarios when the dependent variable is numerical (as in previous weeks), but the independent variable is categorical with more than two groups (i.e., ordinal or nominal variables).
+In previous weeks, we learned that linear regression models are a powerful method for assessing the association between a binary or numerical independent variable and a numerical dependent variable.
+This week, we will further develop these models.
+Specifically, we will learn how to handle scenarios in which the dependent variable is numerical (as in previous weeks), but the independent variable is categorical with more than two groups (i.e., ordinal or nominal).
 In addition, we will finally introduce the world of multivariate analysis, when we analyse more than two variables at the same time.

 7.1 Fitting regression with categorical predictors

 We will use the same dataset from last week.
-We will use the replication data from one of the papers that Prof Sharkey published to study what contributed to the decline of crime from the 1990s.
+We will use the replication data from one of Prof Sharkey’s papers to examine what contributed to the decline in crime from the 1990s.
 This data is found in the Harvard Dataverse.
 If you are interested in the specific study analysing this data, you can find it here.

 # create an object with the URL address of the dataset